In this article, you’ll learn what is Hydro power plant? Its Diagram, Layout, Working, Types, Advantages, and Disadvantages are all explained.

 #4 Storage Type Plant (Reservoir Type)

 A storage-type plant is one with a reservoir of sufficiently large size to permit carry-over storage from the wet region to the dry region, and therefore water supply is substantially constant and more than the minimum natural flow of the water.

-This plant can be used as baseload plant as well as peak load plant as water is available with control when required.
+This plant can be used as a baseload plant as well as a peak load plant as water is available with control when required.
 A simple storage plant is shown in the figure.

 This water can be reused for generating power during peak load periods.
-The pumping of water may be done seasonally or regular depending upon the conditions of the site and the nature of the load on the plant.
+The pumping of water may be done seasonally or regularly depending on the conditions of the site and the nature of the load on the plant.

 The simple construction of the stored hydro-power plant is shown in the figure.
-It consists of headwater pond and dam, penstock connected power house with pumps and turbines and trail race pond with the dam.
-The water from head water pond is supplied to the power house through the penstock, where turbines are rotated for power generation.
+It consists of a headwater pond and dam, penstock connected powerhouse with pumps and turbines, and trail race pond with the dam.
+The water from the headwater pond is supplied to the powerhouse through the penstock, where turbines are rotated for power generation.

 Such plants are usually interconnected with steam or diesel power plants so that off-peak capacity of interconnecting stations is used in pumping water and the same is used during peak load periods.